Permanent Steel Manufacturing Co.,Ltd

 Classification and Common Specifications and Sizes of Oil Pipes

-Date:2024-02-27 keywords: oil pipe classification, oil pipe specifications and sizes, casing & tubing, line pipe, drill pipe
+Date:2026-05-11 keywords: oil pipe classification, oil pipe specifications and sizes, casing & tubing, line pipe, drill pipe

 This article introduces the definition, classification, common specifications and sizes of oil pipes in detail, and helps readers better understand the selection and use of oil pipes by analyzing the application scenarios of different specifications and sizes.

-Definition of oil pipe:
+Definition of Oil Pipes

 An oil pipe is a pipeline used to transport oil, gas or other chemicals.
 It is usually made of carbon steel, alloy steel and other materials, and has the characteristics of high temperature resistance, corrosion resistance and good pressure resistance.

-Classification of oil pipes:
+Classification of Oil Pipes

 According to different uses, oil pipes can be divided into several types such as oil well pipes, oil reservoir pipes, oil pipelines, and gas reservoir pipes.
 Among them, oil well pipes are mainly used for drilling operations, oil reservoir pipes are used for oil production, transmission and other processes, and oil pipelines and gas reservoir pipes are used for transporting oil and gas.